tonyoconnell/onevercel/src/pages/free-license.md

   2. Mediation if needed
   3. Binding arbitration as last resort

-## Enterprise Support
+## Enterprise Solutions

-Need additional rights or support?
-We offer:

-- Custom licensing terms
+Building something big?
+We're here to help:

+- Free: Use all features with minimal branding
+- Custom: White-label solutions for your needs
-- Priority support
+- Enterprise: Full support and deployment assistance
-- Strategic partnerships
-- Enterprise deployments

-Contact [ai@one.ie](mailto:ai@one.ie) for enterprise inquiries.
+- Training: Help getting your team started

+Our focus is on giving you maximum freedom with minimum restrictions.
+Contact [sales@one.ie](mailto:sales@one.ie) to discuss your needs.